 When is it time to go to the hospital?

 As a general rule, I tell my Birth Beat mums to stay at home for as long as they can.
 Until they can no longer ignore their contractions and they’re becoming noticeably more intense and regular.
 It’s a good idea to monitor your contractions (there are lots of apps now to track them – no need for an excel spreadsheet like my husband Rosco used ;-P ) so that you can provide that information to your healthcare provider when needed and know when you should make your way to the hospital or birthing centre.

-Inside the Birth Beat Ultimate Online Prenatal Program we go into greater detail about how all these different stages will feel and I provide loads of midwife tips and tools to help you manage the pain.
-Once you understand exactly what your body is doing in labour and what the ‘pain’ is, as well as the unique features of each stage of labour, you start to feel far more confident that you’ll know exactly what to do when your baby starts to make their way into the world!
+Inside the Birth Beat Ultimate Online Birth Course we go into greater detail about how all these different stages will feel.
+I provide loads of midwife tips and tools to help you manage the pain.
+It is important that understand exactly what your body is doing in labour and what the ‘pain’ is, as well as the unique features of each stage of labour.
+This ensures you feel far more confident that you’ll know exactly what to do when your baby starts to make their way into the world!

 One of the biggest mistakes I see first-time mums make is diving into their toolbox of pain management tricks too soon.
 At the first sign of labour, they are understandably excited and start to implement them all at once.
 By the time they’re actually in active labour, they’re too exhausted for the main event.

 That’s why I advise to stay at home and rest for as long as you can.